h2lab/smartleia-target-funcard/README.md

 Two test scripts are provided here: `script-AES128-enc.py` and `pin_timing_attacks.py`.

-## Dependencies

 The testing scripts are mainly Python based, and have been tested with Python3.
-The requirements for these scripts are:
+The **dependency requirements** for these scripts are:

   * The `smartleia` package in its version 1.0.1 at least, available [here](https://github.com/h2lab/smartleia).
   * The `pyscard`, `numpy` and `crypto` packages, all available with `pip`.
-## Using the scripts

 Two test scripts are provided: `script-AES128-enc.py` and `pin_timing_attacks.py`.
-Each of these scripts can be used in two modes: using LEIA's direct access through `/dev/ttyACMx` using the toggle `USE_LEIA=True` in the scripts, or using PCSC daemon either through a regular smart card reader
+Each of these scripts can be used in two modes: using LEIA's direct access through `/dev/ttyACMx` with the toggle `USE_LEIA=True` in the scripts, or using PCSC daemon either through a regular smart card reader
 (or LEIA in PCSC relay mode) by using the toggle `USE_LEIA=False` in the scripts.

-The`script-AES128-enc.py` tests AES-128 encryption and decryption APDUs: this can be a basis to mount some side-channel attacks on the unprotected
+The`script-AES128-enc.py` tests AES-128 encryption and decryption APDUs: this can be a basis to mount some side-channel attacks on an unprotected
 AES (NOTE: although some APDUs setting masks are present, these are not used and are here for future evolutions).

 The `pin_timing_attacks.py` extracts a secret PIN from the programmed funcard using a **timing attack** that exploits the dummy algorithm